TristanJM/responsive-web-guestbook/README.md

 * [Font Awesome](http://fontawesome.io) - Font Awesome by Dave Gandy

 ## Contributing
-If you find a bug or have any suggestions to improve the project, please [make an issue](https://github.com/TristanJM/responsive-web-guestbook/issues) on Github.
+If you find a bug or have any suggestions, please [make an issue](https://github.com/TristanJM/responsive-web-guestbook/issues) on Github.

+Spotted room for improvement?
+Interested in contributing?
+Don't be shy!
+Fork this repo and I'll be happy to merge pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.